codewisedev/codewisedev/README.md

 I'm a Software engineer who crafts resilient, maintainable back-end systems.
 Who builds out the back-end systems, including reliable and scalable user flows.
 I work on various projects from startups to large enterprises because I have a great base with frameworks, databases, and architecture.

-I love to turn dreams into a reality.
+I love to turn dreams into reality.
 Jump in and let us build something great together!

 ## ⚡ Tech Stack